• Skip to main content

 (If you’re a life insurer looking to change your response or add your company, please reach out to us)

-AIG/American General – If medical records confirm no history of personal substance abuse, AIG will consider for the best rate class.
+AIG/American General – If medical records confirm no history of personal substance abuse, AIG will consider the best rate class.

 Brighthouse Financial – Would not underwrite Narcan prescriptions.